devadrianapostol/understanding-v8-javascript/README.md

 As javascript developer you will discover a set of tools to analyse deeply your code, analyse and improve it.

 Low level knowledge programming language is not needed it to read this book.
-This book target that audience that wants to understand a hihg level V8 overview.
+This book target that audience that wants to understand a high level V8 overview.

 ### Disclaimer